 Watch this short video by Bloomberg Technology, where Daniel Schreiber, CEO of Lemonade Insurance Company, is talking about AI transforming the Insurance Industry.

-In light of current events, demand for digital insurance services has significantly increased.
+Since consumer preferences have changed, demand for digital insurance services has significantly increased.
 With mobile insurance solutions, companies can offer customers a personalized and convenient experience while reducing service time and saving businesses money.
 An online consultation, policy application, or even claims process managed by chatbots or mobile apps reserve human interactions for more complex tasks.

 To augment retail efficiency and avoid shortage of supply, use smart tags and sensors.
 They help automate replenishment and enable employees to track the location of items on shelves.